verus-lang/paper-sosp24-artifact/site/guide.md

 You may be prompted to select an OS when booting the VM; if so, hit Enter to select Ubuntu.
 The VM will take a minute or so to boot.
-Once it has, open a new terminal (on CloudLab, ssh into the CloudLab machine again, from a new terminal) and run `ssh ubuntu@localhost -p 2222`.
+Once boot has completed, the terminal will show a login prompt; leave this prompt alone and open a new terminal (on CloudLab, ssh into the CloudLab machine again, from a new terminal).
+In the new terminal, run `ssh ubuntu@localhost -p 2222` to SSH into the VM.
 Enter password `ubuntu`.
 *All subsequent steps for this experiment will be run in the VM*.

 In the VM, run the following commands to install dependencies, clone the experiment repo, and to set up emulated persistent memory.